LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Cpp/1-variables.md

 #### Static cast

-In general you use a static cast just like any other cast so far when you are certain of the data types involved in the conversion.
-This takes the pointer in ptr and tries to safely cast it to a pointer of type Type*.
+In general, you use a static cast just like any other cast so far when you are certain of the data types involved in the conversion.
+This takes the pointer and tries to safely cast it.
 This cast is done at compile time.
 It will only perform the cast if the types are related.
 If the types are not related, you will get a compiler error.

 ```cpp
 class B {};